A perfect snapshot of how just 12 actors play 126 characters on 'The Simpsons'

-After hundreds of episodes and nearly three decades on the air, it’s pretty safe to say that “The Simpsons” is the most successful cartoon show ever to hit television.
+After more than 550 episodes and nearly three decades on the air, it’s pretty safe to say that “The Simpsons” is the most successful cartoon show ever to hit television.
 It’s also the longest-running.

 Matt Groening is at the center of it all, the show’s creator from the start.
 He’s been executive producer the entire run along with James L. Brooks.